-Having lost its eastern end to Menzies, JagaJaga requires a substantial compensating increase, and this can come in the form of the parts of Bundoora that are currently in Scullin, and Mill Park.
-This creates a radically different electorate from the existing one - probably the largest change we are proposing in the character of an electorate, but the fact that Bundoora east of Plenty Road is currently included indicates the seed of the electorate we are proposing already lies in JagaJaga.
+Having lost its eastern end to Menzies JagaJaga requires a substantial compensating move in, and this can come in the form of the parts of Bundoora that are currently in Scullin, and Mill Park.
+This creates a radically different electorate from the existing one - probably the largest change we are proposing in the character of an electorate, but the fact that ??
+Bundoora ?? indicates the seed of the electorate we are proposing already lies in JagaJaga.